taosdata/taos-connector-node/README.md

 ## 2. Get the Driver

-Install the Node.js connector using npm
+Install the Node.js connector using npm.

 ```shell
 npm install @tdengine/websocket